-- An advisee could choose to appear, choose not to appear, choose to appear and answer all questions, or choose to appear and answer some but not all questions - If an advisee will rely upon a witness's testimony or evidence, the Advisor should help to ensure the witness attends the hearing and is willing to answer all questions that are posed
+- An advisee could choose to appear, choose not to appear, choose to appear and answer all questions, or choose to appear and answer some but not all questions - If an advisee will rely upon a witness's testimony or evidence, it is recommended that the Advisor help to ensure the witness attends the hearing to aid the Decisionmaker in fully assessing their credibility and the credibility of the evidence provided - The Decision-maker(s) cannot draw an inference about the determination regarding responsibility based solely on a party's or witness's absence from the live hearing or refusal to answer cross-examination or other questions.

-- Golden Rule. - Ask direct questions.
+- Golden Rule - Ask direct questions.
 Don't try intimidation tactics.
 They will likely backfire. - Don't try to trick or confuse others, either, for the same reasons. - Remain seated while questioning.
-A hearing is not a courtroom. - Respect the rules and boundaries of the process, even if you don't agree with them (unless they violate the regulations). - Pause after asking each question to allow the Chair/Decision-maker to determine the relevance. - Avoid multi-part or confusing questions.
+A hearing is not a courtroom. - Respect the rules and boundaries of the process, even if you don't agree with them (unless they violate the regulations). - Pause after asking each question to allow the Chair/Decisionmaker to determine the relevance. - Avoid multi-part or confusing questions.